bharathkumargoud12/Cricket-Quiz/README.md

-# Cricket-Quiz
-Cricket Quiz about T20 ICC events
+ This repository is for "Cricket Quiz about T20 ICC events".